christian-camille/uk-policy-tracker/README.md

 - Filter by date range, event type, source entity type, and search text
 - Page through events without forcing the UI to understand source-table complexity
+- Expand per-event match provenance in the topic timeline to inspect the triggering query, matched rule groups, method, and refresh run

 #### Entity exploration